pnhalim/cse598-social-networks/VERCEL_DASHBOARD_SETTINGS.md

 Before deploying, ensure:

 - [ ] All environment variables are set in Vercel dashboard
-- [ ] PostgreSQL database is configured (Vercel Postgres or external)
+- [ ] PostgreSQL database is configured (Neon Postgres or external)
 - [ ] `DATABASE_URL` is set (not SQLite!)
 - [ ] `SECRET_KEY` is set with a secure random value
 - [ ] Email credentials are configured